 There are two monuments to Battery G, 4th United States Artillery on the Gettysburg battlefield.
 The first is north of Gettysburg along Howard Avenue on Barlow’s Knoll (Howard Avenue East tour map).
 The second is southeast of town in the National Cemetery.
 (National Cemetery tour map) The battery is also referenced on a marker at Antietam.

 Both monuments have identical tablets with the exception of the commanding officer listed.
-Lieutenant Wilkinson is listed as commander on the Barlow’s Knoll monument.
-He was mortally wounded north of town and when the battery redeployed on Cemetery Hill Lt.
-Bancroft was in command, and is on the monument in the National Cemetery.
+Lieutenant Wilkinson is listed as commander on the Barlow’s Knoll monument, where he was mortally wounded.
+When the battery redeployed on Cemetery Hill Lieutenant Bancroft was in command, and he is listed on the monument in the National Cemetery.

 Army of the Potomac

 Six 12 Pounders